Healthy Eating Active Living City

 All nomination forms are sorted by type of improvement and neighborhood.
 Valid project submissions are cost estimated and voted on by the NCIP Committee, composed of Monterey residents.
 So look around, see what needs improving and submit a project during the project cycle, see the project submittal information above.
 Voting on proposed projects usually occurs in April.
 NCIP Committee recommendations are then forwarded to the City Council for approval.
 Community members are encouraged to propose projects each fall.
 The deadline to enter submissions is mid-February each year.
 A link to the NCIP Project Nomination Form is now available.

-The Engineering office of the Planning, Engineering & Environmental Compliance Division (PEEC) defines the scope of NCIP construction projects, giving feedback on unusual projects and designing projects once they are approved by the City Council, where they then go to the Capital Projects Division for implementation.
+The Engineering office defines the scope of and implements NCIP construction projects, giving feedback on unusual projects and designing projects once they are approved by the City Council.

 Voice: (831) 646-3877